Last Updated: Dec 2018

 - Sun protection: Bring sunglasses, a hat, and most definitely apply some sunscreen!

 - Mosquito Repellent: In the area from the Muyil ruins to the boat docks, it can be pretty thick with mosquitos and other annoying bugs, particularly so outside of the winter months.
-Be careful not to use repellent with DEET since it is found to be highly toxic to fish.
+But be careful not to use repellent with DEET since it is found to be highly toxic to fish.
 The repellent will wash off when you do your canal float, harming the fish in the biosphere reserve.
 Instead consider a natural insect repellent like this to keep those pesky mosquitos away.

 - Camera: You’ll probably want to take a few pictures to capture this experience, so consider bringing your camera and be sure to charge it the night before.
 Or at least bring a phone to snap a few selfies.